indrasaputra/sulong/README.md

 ## Description

-Sulong is a simple application that crawls [TaniFund](https://tanifund.com/)'s projects, checks if there are new projects, then notifies user (me) about the new projects (if any) via [Telegram](https://telegram.org/).
+Sulong is a simple application that crawls [TaniFund](https://tanifund.com/)'s projects, checks if there is new project, then notifies user about the new project (if any) in [Telegram](https://telegram.org/) channel.

 ## Owner